Skip to content

 Personalize

-Use the actual feedback pattern, not a diluted version.
+Use the actual feedback pattern.
 If three buyers said the price is too high, say that.

 Avoid